political philosophy in support of social progress and reform

 Progressivism - Wikipedia

-2 weeks ago - Progressivism is a political philosophy ... everywhere throughout the globe.
-Progressivism arose during the Age of Enlightenment out of the belief that civility in Europe was improving due to the application of new empirical knowledge....
+1 day ago - Progressivism is a left-leaning political philosophy that seeks to make progress in the human condition through reforms aimed at maximising positive liberty.
+Progressivism arose during the Age of Enlightenment out of the belief that civility in Europe was improving due to the application of ...

 LSE